 Adrian Podoleanu received his PhD in Electronics from the Electronics and Telecommunications Faculty, Technical University of Bucharest, Romania in 1984.
 He began his career teaching at the Technical University Bucharest, Romania.
 As an associate professor, he taught physics, optics and optoelectronics and developed research on lasers and fast optoelectronics.

-Since 2004 he has been Professor of Biomedical Optics in the School of Physical Sciences at the University of Kent, where he heads the Applied Optics Group.
+Since 2004 he has been Professor of Biomedical Optics in the School of Physics and Astronomy at the University of Kent, where he heads the Applied Optics Group.
 His research interests focus on optical coherence tomography (OCT), imaging the eye, distance measurements using low coherence interferometry, sub-nanosecond dwell time multichannel digital correlation, sensing and secure optical communications.
 He contributed towards development of the en-face OCT imaging as a novel technology to complement the more conventional longitudinal OCT imaging, towards the dual imaging instrument for the eye, OCT/SLO and towards Fourier domain OCT with no mirror terms (using Talbot bands).

 Professor Podoleanu is a Faculty Investigator, National Institute for Health Research, Biomedical Research Centre at Moorfields Eye Hospital NHS Foundation Trust and UCL Institute of Ophthalmology.
 He is an Honorary Professor of University College London and Visiting Professor of Ophthalmology, New York Medical College, School of Medicine, Touro College.
 He is also one of eight elected Vice-Presidents of the International Commission of Optics.
 In this capacity he is the Chair of the IUPAP Young Scientist Prize in Optics.